 Tips: For washable fabrics, wash, dry and iron (unless heat sensitive) prior to making your cushion case to reduce the risk of shrinkage issues later.
 When your case is sewn, you may also want to trim and overlock (or otherwise finish) the internal raw edges before inverting to help reduce ravelling over repeat washings.
 This is especially helpful for ravel prone fabrics, but is also handy for general use.

-Sewing a Cushion for a Rectangular Pet Basket
+Sewing a DIY Cushion for a Rectangular Pet Basket

-Tiger’s new basket bed cushion replaces the well-worn patchwork T-shirt cushion cover created from scraps when I made T-shirt quilts.
+Tiger’s new DIY pet basket cushion replaces the well-worn patchwork T-shirt cushion cover created from scraps when I made T-shirt quilts.
 This new cushion is plumper, containing his old cushion filling plus extra padding for a softer nesting place.
 Meowvellous!

 It is essentially an envelope style cushion cover with boxed corners.
 Or, from another perspective, it’s a boxed corner bed cover with the closure flipped to the bottom and extended.
 How much overlap to use for the closure is personal choice.
 I typically create a flap that is almost the full size of the cushion plus an overlapping closure that covers between 1/2 and 3/4 of the shared side.
 I also used an extra-wide seam on the outer flap, for structure and style.
 This required an extra allowance on that edge.

 Different Methods for Making a Rectangular Basket Cushion